-A. Mineral Exploration.
+- A. Mineral Exploration.
 By statute, exploration for locatable minerals is allowed on all state lands.
 A land use permit is required under most circumstances.
 Hand prospecting and exploration activities generally do not require a permit.
-DNR may determine that some forms of access will not be allowed in specific areas to avoid resource damage.

-B. Open to Mineral Location.
+DNR may determine that some forms of access will not be allowed in specific areas to avoid resource damage. - B. Open to Mineral Location.
 By statute, all state lands are open to mineral location unless specifically closed.
 Where an area is open to mineral location, a miner has the right to stake a mining location regardless of the surface use designation or classification.
-Any adverse effects of mining on surface resources or uses will be managed through compliance with state laws and regulations and borough ordinances and management intent and guidelines in this plan.
+Any adverse effects of mining on surface resources or uses will be managed through compliance with state laws and regulations and the management guidelines in this plan.
+Except for areas designated Settlement, Public Facilities, or Water Resources, all other state land is considered appropriate for mineral exploration and development consistent with applicable state law, administrative regulation, and management intent and guidelines.
+Areas designated Settlement, Public Facilities, or Water Resources may be appropriate for mining activity but will likely require the use of stipulations to avoid or mitigate impacts to important public facilities, settlement areas, and large wetland complexes.
 Reclamation activities are directed by the Mining Reclamation Act (AS 27.19) and regulations (11 AAC 97).
 (Note: Mineral entry on Alaska Mental Health Trust Land is not authorized without the prior approval of the Trust Land Office of DNR in accordance with 11 AAC 99.
-Mineral entry on land owned by the University of Alaska is not authorized without the prior approval of the University of Alaska is not authorized without the prior approval of the University of Alaska, Land Management office.)
+Mineral entry on land owned by the University of Alaska is not authorized without the prior approval of the University of Alaska, Land Management office.)

-C. Reclamation of Mined Land.
+- C. Reclamation of Mined Land.
 The reclamation of mining operations, including placer mining, must meet the reclamation standards given in AS 27.19.
 The reclamation law provides a standard that miners must meet during and after mining.
 The mining operation must be conducted in a manner that prevents unnecessary and undue degradation of land and water resources and requires that reclamation occur "contemporaneously" with the mining operation.
 Regulation 11 AAC 97 (Mining Reclamation) details the specific requirements that must be followed.
 In designated habitat areas, annual reclamation will be required concurrent with mining.
-Reclamation will be required to restore degraded fish and wildlife habitat and prevent hazards to navigation.

-D. Mining in Fish Habitat.
-When DNR issues a permit for mining in or adjacent to designated fish habitat, conditions of the permit will require any necessary measures, such as levees, berms, seasonal restrictions, and settling ponds that will allow the operation to meet water quality standards and statutes and regulations governing the protection of fish17.
-Because less than 50% of all anadromous streams are listed within the ADF&G Anadromous Waters Catalog (AWC), DNR should consult with ADF&G prior to the issuance of an authorization where stream channels are present and the likelihood of anadromous or high value resident fish is high.
+Reclamation will be required to restore degraded fish and wildlife habitat and prevent hazards to navigation. - D. Access for Mineral Development.
+Existing roads should be used for access to mine sites wherever feasible.
+Access across tundra, wetlands, and other environmentally sensitive areas will be managed in a manner that minimizes damage and must be consistent with the requirements of applicable administrative regulations, including 11 AAC 96.010 and 11 AAC 96.025. - E. Mining in Fish Habitat.
+When DNR issues a permit for mining in or adjacent to designated fish habitat, conditions of the permit will require any necessary measures, such as levees, berms, seasonal restrictions, and settling ponds that will allow the operation to meet water quality standards and statutes and regulations governing the protection of fish 19.
+Because less than 50% of all anadromous streams are listed within the ADF&G Anadromous Waters Catalog (AWC), and documentation of resident fish streams is not centralized, DNR should consult with ADF&G prior to the issuance of an authorization where stream channels are present and the likelihood of anadromous or high value resident fish is high, at least seasonally.

-E. Mineral Closures.
+F. Mineral Closures.